I Can See Your Voice (Philippine game show): Rehearsal round

 s1–3: Three random panelists are wearing headphones to listen to a recording of assigned mystery singer that lasts for 15 seconds.
-Afterward, the panelist defends the mystery singer and convince the guest artist to choose them as the winner.
+Afterward, the panelist defends the mystery singer and convince the guest artist to choose them for a final performance.

 Production

-A local adaptation of I Can See Your Voice in the Philippines was first mentioned, as per report by BNT News at the time of its (South Korean) second season that premiered on October 22, 2015; this was subsequently confirmed by ABS-CBN Corporation and Endemol Shine Group (nowadays Banijay Entertainment) in August 2017, with the in-house ABS-CBN Studios assigning on production duties.
+BNT News provisionally announced a Philippine adaptation of I Can See Your Voice at the time when (South Korean) second season of the same title premiered on October 22, 2015; this was subsequently confirmed by ABS-CBN Corporation and Endemol Shine Group in August 2017, with the in-house ABS-CBN Studios assigning on production duties.

 Broadcast history

 ABS-CBN

 I Can See Your Voice debuted on September 16, 2017, as a replacement to Lethal Weapon, (Note: The 1st season has originally scheduled to air for 26 episodes (at 13 weeks), with Moira Dela Torre playing on its tentative [26th episode] finale on December 10, 2017.
 Due to "unprecedented high ratings", it was later added by 102 episodes (at 54 weeks) until the formal conclusion on January 6, 2019.) with filming taking place at ABS-CBN Broadcasting Center in Quezon City.
-As part of the show's first anniversary (and also overlapping with the first season), a highlight special (subtitled Best Mode) was aired on September 9, 2018.
+As part of the show's first anniversary, a highlight special (subtitled Best Mode) was aired on September 9, 2018.
 Other games that have played include Daniel Padilla playing on entire Kalokalike alumni as mystery singers on September 15, 2018, TNT Boys in a celebrity special on September 16, 2018, Marcelito Pomoy in the pairs special (subtitled Iba Two!) on September 29, 2018, and TJ Monterde and KZ Tandingan in the groups special on December 22, 2018.

 A second season premiered on August 10, 2019.
 Other games that have played include Doris Bigornia in the seniors special on December 14, 2019, and Ethel Booba in the foreigners special on December 28, 2019.
-Due to halting of production amidst the COVID-19 pandemic, as well as the second shutdown of broadcasting on May 5, 2020, it was prematurely ended on March 14, 2020, making it the last season to be aired on ABS-CBN.
+Due to halting of production amidst the COVID-19 pandemic, as well as the second shutdown of broadcasting on May 5, 2020, it was prematurely ended on March 14, 2020, making it the last season to air on ABS-CBN.